jleo3/BEWDiful_Students/01_Setup/slides/slides_01.md

 ##Course Administration
 ###Lets Get This Out Of The Way

-To set us for a great class we are going to learn command line and git this class.
-Then Ruby then Rails.
+During this class we will learn command line, Git, Ruby and Rails, in that order.

 *	To pass the course:
 	*	Complete 80% of all assigned homework
 	*	Complete final project

 ---

 ##Course Administration

-###What You Will Get From Us
+*	What you will get from us

-	* In Class Labs
+	* 	In class labs
 	* 	Homework
-	* Slides / resource markdown file to be viewed in GitHub
+	* 	Slides / student handout to be viewed in GitHub
 	* 	Awesome instructor

 ---

 ##Web Development
-###What is Back-end Web Development?
+###What is Back-End Web Development?

 ---